annakorotkova/Exploration-of-fine-tuning-and-inferencetime-of-large-pre-trained-languagemodels-in-NLP/README.md

 	- Regression Random Forest with log. inference time as the dependent variable
 	- Exploration of the relation between inference time and accuracy
 - *plot.zip* contains two sub-folders
-	- *fine-tuning time* contains all plots that were generated during the analysis of the fine-tuning time (run script *Analysis finetuning time.ipynb*)
+	- the sub-folder *fine-tuning time* contains all plots that were generated during the analysis of the fine-tuning time (run script *Analysis finetuning time.ipynb*)
-	- *inference time* contains all plots that were generated during the analysis of the inference time (run script *Analysis inference time.ipynb*)
+	- the sub-folder *inference time* contains all plots that were generated during the analysis of the inference time (run script *Analysis inference time.ipynb*)
 - *finetuning_time_table.xlsx*: Table of fine-tuning times grouped by model, number of examples (task size), maximum sequence length and batch size
 - *inference_time_table.xlsx*: Table of inference times grouped by model, number of examples (task size), maximum sequence length and batch size